Devanshu15/Ion-Portal/README.md

 It currently has 3 views - welcome, login and dashboard.
 Dashboard is a private view visible to logged in users only.

+## Pre requisites
+1. Node.js version 8.x or 10.x.
+2. npm client & npm package manager.
+3. Angular CLI.
+To install `npm install -g @angular/cli`.
+4. Run `npm install` to install all the required dependencies.

 ## Web Server

+Use web server to run the application, since it also starts the server having the required Api's.

-Run `npm start` to build and deploy on the mock server.
-Also it will start the mock server.
+Run `npm start` to build and deploy on the server.
+Also it will start the server.
 Navigate to `http://localhost:3000`.

 Currently the app has only two dummy users:
 1. USERNAME: user1